 The discharger shall revise permit coverage information, as appropriate, to:

-1. Update Construction Start and End DatesThe discharger shall electronically certify and submit a revised Notice of Intent through a Change of Information in SMARTS, when the construction start or end date changes, recalculating sediment risk and revising the SWPPP as appropriate.
-The Change of Information shall be submitted at least 14 days prior to the date that was modified.If the discharger is revising the construction start date to a later date than previously submitted, the Change of Information shall contain time-stamped photo documentation depicting that construction activities have not commenced for the entirety of the site.
+III.F.1.
+Update Construction Start and End Dates

+III.F.1.a.
+The discharger shall electronically certify and submit a revised Notice of Intent through a Change of Information in SMARTS, when the construction start or end date changes, recalculating sediment risk and revising the SWPPP as appropriate.
+The Change of Information shall be submitted at least 14 days prior to the date that was modified, unless infeasible due to unforeseen circumstances.

+III.F.1.b.
+If the discharger is revising the construction start date to a later date than previously submitted, the Change of Information shall contain time-stamped photo documentation depicting that construction activities have not commenced for the entirety of the site.

-2. Reduce Acreage
+III.F.2.
+Reduce Acreage

-a.
-When a portion of the site meets conditions for termination of coverage (Section III.H) or is sold/transferred to a new owner, the discharger may reduce the acreage covered under the General Permit.
-The discharger reducing acreage shall electronically certify and submit the following Permit Registration Document revisions in SMARTS, through a Change of Information, within 30 days of the reduction in acreage:
+III.F.2.a.
+When a portion of the site meets conditions for termination of coverage (Section III.H) or is sold/transferred to a new owner, the discharger may reduce the disturbed acreage covered under the General Permit.
+The discharger reducing disturbed acreage shall electronically certify and submit the following Permit Registration Document revisions in SMARTS, through a Change of Information, within 30 days of the reduction in acreage:

+i.
 A revised Notice of Intent indicating the new site size;

+ii.
 Photos demonstrating final stabilization, if applicable;

-Revised site map(s) showing (as applicable) acreage currently under construction; acreage sold/transferred, and/or added; and acreage currently stabilized in accordance with the Conditions for Termination of Coverage in Section III.G below; and
+iii.
+Revised site map(s) showing (as applicable) acreage currently under construction; acreage sold/transferred, and/or added; and acreage currently stabilized in accordance with the Conditions for Termination of Coverage in Section III.G below; and,

-a revised SWPPP to match the change in acreage.
+iv.
+A revised SWPPP to match the change in acreage.

-b.
-For a larger common plan of development for residential use, the discharger may remove residential lots from permit coverage through a change of information that must be approved by the Regional Water Board once the lot meets the following criteria:
+III.F.2.b.
+For a larger common plan of development for residential use, the discharger may, through the Change of Information process, remove residential lots from permit coverage once the lot meets the following criteria:

+i.
 The residential lot has been sold to the individual homeowner(s) for residential use;

+ii.
 A certificate of occupancy or equivalent document, is maintained on-site and can be made available during inspections;